Graceful Principles

 Responsibility

-Foster integrity through personal responsibility.
+Build trust through personal responsibility.

 Adaptability

-Discover agility in the balance between confidence and humility.
+Find balance between confidence and humility.

 Curiosity